Pros and Cons of the Amniocentesis Procedure

-Amniocentesis provides a lot of valuable genetic information, but it is not without risk to mother and baby.
+The amniocentesis procedure provides a lot of valuable genetic information, but it is not without risk to mother and baby.
 Therefore, parents and practitioners must exercise a high level of responsibility in deciding whether or not to have this prenatal test.

 Using ultrasound to locate an area where baby and placenta are not in the way, the doctor inserts a long needle through the skin on the abdomen into the uterus and withdraws some amniotic fluid.
 These materials are then sent to genetic and biochemical laboratories for analysis.
 The whole procedure takes around thirty minutes.

-The material obtained in amniocentesis reveals the gender of the baby, his or her chromosomal make-up, the maturity of the baby (especially the lungs) and whether or not he or she may have certain inherited diseases.
-There are various reasons your doctor may recommend amniocentesis such as if you already have a previous child with a genetic abnormality, inherited genetic disorder or other disease; if your AFP levels are high; or if you are over 35.
-While it is safe, it is not without a slight risk of damage to the organs of the baby, placenta, and umbilical cord, though ultrasound guidance reduces this risk considerably.
+The material obtained in the amniocentesis procedure reveals the gender of the baby, his or her chromosomal make-up, the maturity of the baby (especially the lungs) and whether or not he or she may have certain inherited diseases.
+There are various reasons your doctor may recommend amniocentesis such as if you already have a previous child with a genetic abnormality, inherited genetic disorder or other disease; if your AFP levels are high or if you are over 35.
+While it is safe, it is not without a slight risk of damage to the organs of the baby, placenta and umbilical cord, though ultrasound guidance reduces this risk considerably.
 There also is a 1 in 200 chance of inducing a miscarriage with amniocentesis.